StephanieHhnbrg/chinese-caligraphy/model-training/README.md

 This model can then be used in the frontend application.
 To do so, it needs to be converted into a JSON format and stored in the frontend's assets folder (see SetUp step 4).

+To trigger the training process, run the following commands:
+1. Run the training script \
+   `cd model-training` \
+   `python3.9 train.py`

+2. Convert the model for frontend usage \
+   `tensorflowjs_converter --input_format keras chanzi_model.h5 ../src/assets/model`

+3. Correct the label in frontend model \
+Replace ```batch_shape``` with ```batch_input_shape``` in the model.json

+4. Test the frontend integration \
+a.
+Start the frontend application ```npm run start``` \
+b.
+Trigger ML predictions by inputting hanzi into the search field at http://localhost:4200/hanzi-search \
+c.
+Open the browser’s Developer Tools, go to the Network and Console tabs to monitor the prediction requests and check for any errors or logs

 ### SetUp for MacOS (M2 Chip)